ateliedocodigo/py-healthcheck/README.md

 Healthcheck
 ----------

-Healthcheck wraps a Flask app object and adds a way to write simple healthcheck functions that can be used to monitor your application.
+Healthcheck is a library to write simple healthcheck functions that can be used to monitor your application.
+It is possible to use in a `Flak` app or `Tornado` app.
 It's useful for asserting that your dependencies are up and running and your application can respond to HTTP requests.
-The Healthcheck functions are exposed via a user defined flask route so you can use an external monitoring application (monit, nagios, Runscope, etc.) to check the status and uptime of your application.
+The Healthcheck functions can be exposed via a user defined `Flask` route so you can use an external monitoring application (`monit`, `nagios`, `Runscope`, etc.) to check the status and uptime of your application.

 New in version 1.1: Healthcheck also gives you a simple Flask route to view information about your application's environment.
 By default, this includes